 A sensation a few years ago was the Ruger GP100 in 10mm.
 This is among the finest combinations for personal defense I have tested.
 The revolver is accurate, and the problems with 9mm and .45 ACP reliability seem to have been addressed.
 The Ruger features a redesigned moon clip.
 The old clips were rigid and difficult to reload, demanding special tools.
 The new moon clip design gives a bit and is easy to load and unload.
 I like the Ruger 10mm a great deal.
 It is a mid-sized revolver that offers plenty of power and rapid reloading.

 A final option is a modern one.
 Custom gunsmiths such as Gemini Custom offer modifications to existing revolvers.
 You may have your conventional .38 Special or .357 Magnum revolver modified to accept moon clips.
 The result is the advantage of a rapid reload without resorting to an automatic pistol cartridge.
 For those preferring the revolver, this is a great option, making for excellent combat ability.
 The moon clip revolver was designed more than 100 years ago and today is more popular than ever.
-Be certain you understand the pros and cons before making a choice.
+Be certain you understand the pros and cons before making a choice, especially when choosing a

 About Bob Campbell